 Material Covered.
 The exam will cover all the material discussed in class about Chapters 1 through 4.
-You will not be test on an MatLab.
+You will not be tested on MatLab.
 I have given a breakdown of what you will need to know from each section.
-For Sections 1.1-2.2, please see your previous handout (copies can be found on the web).
+For Chapters 1 and 2 please see your previous handout (copies can be found on the web).